open-telemetry/opentelemetry-collector-contrib/receiver/hostmetricsreceiver/internal/scraper/memoryscraper/documentation.md

 ### system.linux.memory.available

-Linux-specific more accurate alternative to system.memory.usage with state=free
+An estimate of how much memory is available for starting new applications, without swapping.
+This is a more accurate alternative than system.memory.usage with state=free.
+(Linux only)

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |